This page is being updated…more names to meet soon…

 She has played in different orchestras, including the Gloucestershire Youth and the

 University of Birmingham.
-Sarah has competed in many festivals, including winning
+Sarah has competed in many festivals, including recently

-the Senior Modern Classical Trophy at the RWB Music Festival.
+winning the Senior Modern Classical Trophy at the RWBMF.

-Sarah was the Lead Teacher for Primary Music, has delivered Music Teacher
+Sarah was the Lead Teacher for Primary Music in Swindon, she has delivered Music

-Training and published an article about the importance of music in education.
-She
+Teacher Training and published an article about the importance of music in

-has passed Grade 8 Oboe and Theory with Distinction, in addition to the LCM Dip
+education.
+She has passed Grade 8 Oboe and Theory with Distinction, in addition to

-Sarah is the Deputy Head at Westlea Primary School.
-She is really excited about her
+Sarah is the Headteacher at Westlea Primary School.
+She is really passionate

 Lucy Barbour LLAM and ALAM, LAMDA Acting Diploma and LAMDA Teaching Diploma Qualified